Angel-125/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 ---REVISION HISTORY---

+1.2.1
+- If fuel tanks are arrayed symmetrically, you'll no longer be able to reconfigure them.
+It's either that or let the game explode (ie nothing I can do about it except prevent players from changing symmetrical tanks).

 1.2.0
 - Fixed an issue where the Hex Trusses weren't providing the hollow truss configuration.
 - Fixed an issue where the Hex Trusses weren't allowing you to reconfigure the fuel tanks in their fuel tank configuration.